SpaghetMeNot/uvfactory/docs/modify_uvs.md

 #### Selection

 - **Selection.** Which faces to modify UVs for.
-Defaults to "on" applying to every face.
+Defaults to "on", applying to every face.
 - **Material.** Limit UV modification to a specific material.
 - **Invert Selection.** Inverts the selection to modify UVs on every face that isn't selected using the above options.